payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # Creating a MacOS installer

-Use the method you want to get macOS.
+Use the method you prefer to get macOS.
 To me, the easiest way is to get an Olarila Image, burn it to an usb drive using balena etcher and then replacing the content of its EFI partition with mine.
 This should be easy using MacOS to make the installer (using a Mac, a VM or even a dirty temporary installation using a distro I won't name here)
 You could probably also do it from Linux or Windows, but I've always been too lazy to try it.